 - “Bedarfsampeln” (one traffic light on the route only switches to green upon manual triggering, thus also causing unavoidable stops)

-- bad predictions (forecasts purely based on historical data tend to be rather inaccurate, given the dynamic traffic control with adaptive phase lengths)
+- volatile phase lenghts (forecasts purely based on historical data tend to be rather inaccurate, given the dynamic, adaptive traffic control)

 Especially the last point causes a particularly frustrating experience in case a green phase could actually have easily been catched when not following a recommendation.